COVID-19 Vaccinations now available at community clinics.

 AstraZeneca: 100% (after dose 2)

-• Allergies – People who have ever had a severe allergic reaction (i.e. anaphylaxis) or allergic reaction within 4 hours of receiving a previous dose of the vaccine or any of the ingredients in the vaccine should have a consultation with their provider.
+• Allergies – People who have ever had a severe allergic reaction (i.e. anaphylaxis) or allergic reaction within 4 hours of receiving a previous dose of the COVID-19 vaccine or any of the ingredients in the vaccine should have a consultation with their provider.
 We will discuss any allergies or other health conditions you may have before you receive the vaccine.
 If needed, we can seek input from an allergist-immunologist.

 • Autoimmune conditions/Immunocompromised – If you have an autoimmune or immunodeficiency condition, or are immunosuppressed due to disease or treatment, we will discuss the benefits and risks of vaccination given your particular situation and come to a decision together.
 People with these conditions were not included in the trials for the currently available vaccines, although vaccination may be a good idea for you to reduce your risk of getting a COVID-19 infection.
 Discuss risks and benefits with your physician or primary healthcare provider.

-The office has remained accessible to you, by phone, by video or in person as deemed necessary.
+The office has remained accessible to you, by phone, or in person as deemed necessary.
 I thank you for your understanding as we help you in your health in these different ways.
 Thank you all for what you have done to keep yourselves, your loved ones, and your communities safe.
 Thank you to those frontline workers providing the services that we have needed to function.

 Adapted from the Ontario College of Family Physicians

 For updated information about the COVID-19 vaccines please visit the Simcoe Muskoka District Health Unit's website, the Ministry of Health's website or the Health Canada website.
-If you have any concerns about the Covid-19 vaccine and your health conditions before you receive the vaccine, please discuss them with one of your healthcare providers.

 How do I book an appointment?